Woden Interchange

-Woden Interchange is located in Woden Town Centre, Canberra adjacent to Westfield Woden.
-It is served by ACTION and CDC Canberra services.
+Woden Interchange was located in Woden Town Centre, Canberra, Australia, adjacent to Westfield Woden.
+It was served by ACTION and CDC Canberra services.

 History

 In March 1972, the National Capital Development Commission awarded Leighton Contractors a contract to build Woden bus station.
 It opened on 4 December 1972.
-On 6 December 1982 an upgrade was completed that doubled its size and included heated waiting rooms.
-In 1994 a further upgrade was completed.
+On 6 December 1982, an upgrade was completed that doubled its size and included heated waiting rooms.
+This increased the number of bus platforms from 15 single-bus bays to 17 mostly double-bus bays.
+In 1994, a further upgrade was completed.

 Having been named Woden bus station since it opened, in April 2019 it was renamed Woden Interchange.
 It is to be replaced by a new interchange with a Canberra Institute of Technology campus to open on the old site in 2025.
+It closed on 29 January 2023 with a temporary facility opened to the north pending completion of a permanent replacement as part of the Woden light rail station.

 Services

-Woden Interchange is served by ACTION and CDC Canberra services.
+Woden Interchange was served by ACTION and CDC Canberra services.